ietf-wg-masque/draft-ietf-masque-quic-proxy/draft-ietf-masque-quic-proxy.md

 as to limit abuse or use of proxies to launch Denial-of-Service attacks.

-Sending QUIC packets by forwarding through a proxy without tunnelling exposes clients to additional deanonymization attacks which need to be carefully considered.
+Sending QUIC packets by forwarding through a proxy without tunnelling exposes clients to additional information exposure and deanonymization attacks which need to be carefully considered.
 Analysis should consider both passive and active attackers which may be global or localized to the network paths used on each side of a proxy.
 The following highlights deanonymization risks with using forwarded mode.

 ## Passive Attacks